 Do Betta Fish Die After They Lay Eggs?

 No, betta fish do not die after laying eggs.
-It’s the male betta that takes care of the eggs after the female lays them.
-The male betta will guard the nest and the eggs until they hatch, which usually takes 2 to 3 days.
-After laying the eggs, it’s important to remove the female betta from the tank because the male might become aggressive toward her while he is protecting the eggs.
+The male betta takes care of the eggs after the female lays them.
+After laying the eggs, removing the female betta from the tank is important because the male might become aggressive toward her while he is protecting the eggs.

 FAQs